hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 errors that occurred during validation.
 Beyond simply allowing the client to delegate verification to Vault, using this endpoint incorporates the additional check of whether the entity is still active or not, which is something that cannot be determined from the token alone.
-Unlike the .well-known, accessing the introspection endpoint does require a valid Vault token and sufficient authorization.
+Unlike the .well-known endpoint, accessing the introspection endpoint does require a valid Vault token and sufficient authorization.